 In the early weeks of infection, some infected macrophages migrate to regional lymph nodes (eg, hilar, mediastinal), where they access the bloodstream.
 Organisms may then spread hematogenously to any part of the body, particularly the apical-posterior portion of the lungs, epiphyses of the long bones, kidneys, vertebral bodies, and meninges.
 Hematogenous dissemination is less likely in patients with partial immunity due to vaccination or to prior natural infection with M. tuberculosis or environmental mycobacteria.

-Latent infection occurs after most primary infections.
-In about 95% of cases, after about 3 wk of uninhibited growth, the immune system suppresses bacillary replication, usually before symptoms or signs develop.
+Latent TB infection occurs after most primary infections.
+In about 95% of cases, after about 3 weeks of uninhibited growth, the immune system suppresses bacillary replication, usually before symptoms or signs develop.
 Foci of bacilli in the lung or other sites resolve into epithelioid cell granulomas, which may have caseous and necrotic centers.
 Tubercle bacilli can survive in this material for years; the balance between the host’s resistance and microbial virulence determines whether the infection ultimately resolves without treatment, remains dormant, or becomes active.
 Infectious foci may leave fibronodular scars in the apices of one or both lungs (Simon foci, which usually result from hematogenous seeding from another site of infection) or small areas of consolidation (Ghon foci).
 A Ghon focus with lymph node involvement is a Ghon complex, which, if calcified, is called a Ranke complex.
-The tuberculin skin test Skin testing Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
-Symptoms include productive... read more and interferon-gamma release blood assays ( IGRA IGRA Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
-Symptoms include productive... read more ) become positive during the latent stage of infection.
-Sites of latent infection are dynamic processes, not entirely dormant as once believed.
+The tuberculin skin test Skin testing Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more and interferon-gamma release blood assays (IGRA IGRA (interferon-gamma release assay) Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more ) become positive during the latent stage of infection.
+Sites of latent infection are dynamic processes and are not entirely dormant as was once believed.

 Less often, the primary focus progresses immediately, causing acute illness with pneumonia (sometimes cavitary), pleural effusion, and marked mediastinal or hilar lymph node enlargement (which, in children, may compress bronchi).
 Small pleural effusions are predominantly lymphocytic, typically contain few organisms, and clear within a few weeks.
 This sequence may be more common among young children and recently infected or reinfected immunosuppressed patients.